genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

 ## @ProviderOf

-Used to annotate a class that is responsible for acting as Factory for a specified type.
+This is used to annotate a class that is responsible for acting as Factory for a specified type.
 Adding the @Singleton annotation ensures only one Factory class is created.

 Example:-
 ```kotlin